elenajal/FORAS_scripts_meta-analysis/README.md

 3. `grolts_scores.csv` – GRoLTS scores (for details on calculation see: https://doi.org/10.5281/zenodo.17100045)

 These datasets will be made available on DataVerseNL.
+Download the datasets and place them in the `data/` directory at the root of the repository to ensure the notebooks can locate them.

 ### Running the Merging Script